kamalu-chioma/github-slideshow/_posts/0000-01-02-kamalu-chioma.md

 ---
 layout: slide
 title: “HI!
-Welcome to aour test slide”
+I am Chioma Kamalu and this is a test slide”
 ---
 Your test
 Use the left arrow to go back!